EBZebra/docs/edge/source/guide/configreference.md

 	<PreloadLegacyAirBeam value="1"/>

 ### PreloadLegacyAPD
-Determines whether to preload the NPAPI plugin to mimic the APD ActiveX object in WebKit.
+Determines whether to preload the NPAPI plugin to mimic the APD ActiveX object in Webkit.

 **Possible Values**